-The WiFi DSL modem router BASIC Home screen has a dashboard that lets you see the status of your Internet connection and network at a glance.
+The modem router BASIC Home screen has a dashboard that lets you see the status of your Internet connection and network at a glance.
 You can click any of the six sections of the dashboard to view more detailed information.
-Menus are on the left, and the Advanced tab that is used to access additional menus and screens is at the top.
+The left column has the menus, and at the top there is an ADVANCED tab that is used to access additional menus and screens.